 Everyone uses Office right?
 In fact most people think that Office comes standard with Windows or any new PC you might buy.
 The reality is that the next generation of computing users think that Office only exists on the PC and some might have seen it running on a Mac or a tablet computer.
 Only a very few select have installed the mobile versions of the same apps but most smartphone and tablet users will just use the productivity tools that came with their device and call them Office as if it were some interchangeable term that can been applied at will.
 I have even had conversation with folks talking to me about how great Word for iPad is all the while pointing the Pages icon… And that is the Paradigm of Office.
+We highly recommend the best pitch decks to be able to communicate the most important information about your business to those who are looking to invest money in it.

 How does a company like Microsoft step out of the shadow they created of an Office suite so ubiquitous that every other productivity tool on the market saves to their proprietary format?
 How is it that they’re own Office Apps are not the dominant products on those mobile platforms.
 Why is Google Docs still so attractive despite it’s constant re-branding and obvious lack of advanced features and fonts?
 Why does every speaker I have seen in the last year have a PDF version from https://www.sodapdf.com/pdf-editor/ of their Powerpoint ready to be displayed on an iPad and secretly wish their company had a corporate Keynote template they could use instead?